aimms/how-to/Articles/521/521-writing-to-snowflake-database.rst

 ..
 Execution error while evaluating the assignment statement for "sp_connectionString" on line 1 in user-defined function section "PostMainInitialization".
 Error with SQLCreateConnectionString(ODBC, SnowflakeDSIIDriver, tna31667.snowflakecomputing.com, DEMO_DB, aimms): ODBC Driver 'SnowflakeDSIIDriver' is not installed on this system.
 For a list of available ODBC drivers, please refer to the AIMMS functions SQLNumberOfDrivers and SQLDriverName.

 `Snowflake <https://www.snowflake.com/>`_ is a modern cloud based data warehousing company, see `Wikipedia <https://en.wikipedia.org/wiki/Snowflake_Inc.>`_.
-Its databases can be accessed via ODBC, and a corresponding ODBC driver is available for `download <https://docs.snowflake.com/en/user-guide/odbc-download.html>`_.
+Its databases can be accessed via ODBC, and a corresponding ODBC driver is available for `download on their website<https://docs.snowflake.com/en/user-guide/odbc-download.html>`_.

-Creating schema's without specifying the widths of columns may lead you to encounter the following phrase in an AIMMS error message: ``Streaming value for bind variable not supported``.
-In this trouble shooting article, a running example is used to:
+Creating schema's without specifying the widths of columns may lead to you encountering the following phrase in an AIMMS error message: ``Streaming value for bind variable not supported``.
+In this article, a running example is used to:

 #.  :ref:`reproduction`  : Illustrate how the error message is reproduced.